MarcusHue/rasabot/data/nlu.md

 - good morning
 - good evening
 - hey there
+- Hi

 ## intent:ask_mood
 - i am fine, how are you?
 - how are you?
 - good, how about you?
+- I am fine, how about you?

 ## intent:goodbye
 - bye